open-telemetry/opentelemetry-specification/specification/trace/sdk.md

-(when chosing this implemenation technique, changes through one object should be reflected in the other objects immediately if they are observable through them at all to avoid introducing suble gotchas).
+(when chosing this implemenation technique, changes through one object should be reflected in the other objects immediately if they are observable through them at all to avoid introducing subtle gotchas).
 Second, these are abstract requirements for interfaces.
 Not all places in the spec that talk about a readable span need to be implemented by the same concrete interface.
 For example, this allows using a different interface